Tan-JunWei/CTF-Writeups/content/PicoCTF/General Skills/ASCII Numbers.md

 ![[PicoCTF ASCII Numbers 2.png]]

-Using the 'From Hex' function in [[CyberChef]] shows the full flag as the ouput.
+Using the 'From Hex' function in [[CyberChef]] shows the full flag as the output.

 ### Acquiring the flag using a Python script